microsoft/smtpoauth2/README.md

 ## Microsoft Exchange Online SMTP OAuth 2.0 setup script and test client

-This repository provide a test tool and script for enabling OAuth 2.0 authentication with SMTP in Microsoft Exchange Online and Microsoft Entra.
+This repository provide a [test tool](.\java\README.md) and [setup script](.\ps\README.md) for enabling OAuth 2.0 authentication with SMTP in Microsoft Exchange Online and Microsoft Entra.
 It is designed to help developers and administrators replace legacy username/password authentication with modern, secure token-based access for sending emails through Exchange Online.

 ## Contributing